SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 ### <a name="control"></a>Control

-The "Control" tab lists the operations being sent to a device.
+The **Control** tab lists the operations being sent to a device.
 Refer to [Working with operations](#operation-monitoring) for further information on operations.

 ![Operations](/guides/images/users-guide/operations.png)

 ### <a name="network"></a>Network

-In the "Network" tab network settings can be configured for the device.
+In the **Network** tab network settings can be configured for the device.

 <!-- Needs to be documented-->

 ### <a name="software"></a>Software

-The "Software" tab allows you to manage and update the firmware of a device and the software installed on a device.
+The **Software** tab allows you to manage and update the firmware of a device and the software installed on a device.

 To install a new firmware, click **Install firmware**, then select a firmware image from the [Firmware repository](#software-repo) and click **Install**.